shawnzhang12/portfolio/content/en/_index.md

             <p>Huawei Technologies Canada Co, Ltd (May 2021 - May 2022)</p>
             <ul>
               <li>Automated ML Pipeline with Reinforcement Learning (DQN) and Bayesian Optimization to create novel shaped coupled VCO inductors, improving Quality Factor by 7% using PyTorch and Shell Scripting</li>
-              <li>Developed a T-Coil inductor generation tool with center tap option and Cadence EMX simulations using Jupyter and SKILL</li>
+              <li>Developed a T-Coil inductor generation tool with center tap and Cadence EMX simulations using Jupyter and SKILL</li>
-              <li>Led weekly meetings with senior circuit designers to demonstrate tools and update documentatio</li>
+              <li>Led weekly meetings with senior circuit designers to demonstrate tools and update documentation</li>
               <!-- Add more list items as needed -->
             </ul>
           </div>